Can I Be Compensated for Pain and Suffering in My Personal Injury Case?

 How to Prove Pain and Suffering

-Pain and suffering is difficult to prove because it cannot be easily quantified.
+Pain and suffering is hard to prove because these damages are not easily quantified.
 This is why it is so crucial to have strong evidence demonstrating the pain and suffering you have experienced because of your injuries.

 Some of the evidence our attorneys will attempt to collect include: